northwestcoder/appsheet-drivemerge/README.md

 ![06.png](media/06.png)

-#### 10. Like we did above, in the sheet, go to the Extensions menu and choose Apps Script.
+#### 10. Like we did above, in the sheet, go to the Tools menu and choose Script Editor.
 Now we are going to create *four files and then paste in the four remaining files in this git project*:

 - [columndictionary.gs](https://raw.githubusercontent.com/northwestcoder/appsheet-drivemerge/main/columndictionary.gs)
 - [email.gs](https://raw.githubusercontent.com/northwestcoder/appsheet-drivemerge/main/email.gs)